-In the case of a property in North Aldershot, locate the property on Schedule K: Land Use - North Aldershot and Schedules L-1 through L-11 if applicable, and consult the policies in Chapter 10: Land Use Policies - North Aldershot.
+In the case of a property in North Aldershot, locate the property on Schedule K: Land Use - North Aldershot and Schedules L-1 through L-11 if applicable, and consult the policies in Chapter 10: Land Use Policies -North Aldershot.

-STEP 2: Determine if the property is located within, or adjacent to, the Natural Heritage System (Schedule M).
+STEP 2: Determine if the property is located within, or adjacent to, the Natural Heritage System (Schedule M) or the Provincial Natural Heritage System for the Greater Golden Horseshoe (Schedule M-1).

-Where the property is located within or adjacent to the Natural Heritage System, reference should be made to the general policies in Chapter 4: Environment and Sustainability, or the specific policies regarding the Natural Heritage System in Chapter 8: Land Use Policies - Urban Area or Chapter 9: Land Use Policies - Rural Area.
+Where the property is located within or adjacent to the Natural Heritage System, reference should be made to the general policies in Chapter 4: Environment and Sustainability, and the specific policies regarding the Natural Heritage System in Chapter 8: Land Use Policies - Urban Area or Chapter 9: Land Use Policies - Rural Area, Chapter 10: Land Use Policies -North Aldershot.